kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Cerianthus sp. (not confirmed)
 Tags	2014 anemone
-Desc	Not a true anemone, this animal construct a tube in the sand in which they live in.
-It's entire body, including more than 200 tapering tentacles,  can be retracted inside the tube for protection.
+Desc	Not a true anemone, this animal construct a tube in the sand in which it lives.
+The entire body, including more than 200 tapering tentacles, can be retracted inside the tube for protection.
 This creature is a favored meal to some types of nudibranchs.

 DSC02594.jpg